 In other words, Amazon has flooded the market with a huge army of powered clock radios.
 A paradox that carries a message: this technology has been really successful, and users find it really useful.
 They just don't think it's useful for many things, and big companies haven't found a way to make real profits with Alexa, or other similar devices.

-Also Google has reduced investment in its Assistant, to focus on smartphones.
+The Google has reduced investment in its Assistant, to focus on smartphones.
 And we want to talk about Cortana o Bixby (laugh)?
 They're practically stonewalled.

 Alexa, how is this going to end?

-Nothing catastrophic, mind you: but if you want to know more about the future of this Amazon sector, know that an "enhanced clock radio" cannot lose 10 billion dollars a year, nor give work to 10.000 people.
+Nothing catastrophic, mind you: but if you want to know something more about the future of this Amazon sector, know that an "enhanced clock radio" cannot lose 10 billion dollars a year, nor give work to 10.000 people.